 Donate to make pedestrians safe - and instantly get your 80(G) receipt!

-Based on their experience, we have developed a method to walk and cross roads safely.
-If all of Pune uses this method, we are sure that pedestrians will be much safer.
+Based on the technique they used, we have developed a method to walk and cross roads safely.
+If all of Pune uses this method, we can save as many as 40 lives in Pune, annually!
 Please help us reach this method out to all of Pune, by donating generously.

 Why donate to SPTM...

 SPTM is poised to make Pune roads safer